WRITE A REVIEW

 Hair: Brunette, Wavy, Fine

 I have dry, sensitive, very acne prone skin and purchaed a jar of 10+ Manuka honey to use as a cleanser, mask and spot treatment.
 After patch testing, I used the honey as a cleanser and spot treatment for 3 days, my skin just seemed to become far more inflamed and irritated.
 The acne I had was red and even more sore than before and new blemishes and red patches of skin were popping up everywhere!
 The only plus side was that my skin was a little more hydrated, but overall I am so dissapointed with the results, especially as it was very expensive.
+UPDATE: This stuff caused me some of the worst eczema I have ever experienced, if your skin is even the least bit sensitive please patch test first!

 on 3/1/2015 7:22:00 PM